-These are some of many poisonous mushrooms that contain the chemical monomethyl hydrazine (MMH).
+The false morels include some poisonous mushrooms that contain the chemical monomethyl hydrazine (MMH).
 MMH causes vomiting, dizziness, diarrhea, and sometimes death.
 Furthermore, MMH is suspected to be carcinogenic.
+(Read more and, here)

 “But wait,” you ask, “haven’t I heard of people eating these mushrooms with no ill effect?”

 You probably have.
-Many people have eaten them and some even hunt for them specifically.
-It may surprise you that Gyromitra esculenta is considered a delicacy in parts of the Great Lakes region of the United States and in parts of Scandinavia.
-You can even buy them in Finland, where they come with preparation instructions!
+Many people have eaten them and even hunt for them specifically.
+It may surprise you that Gyromitra esculenta is considered a delicacy in parts of the United States and in parts of Scandinavia.
+You can buy them in Finland, where they come with preparation instructions.

 So what’s the problem?
-One danger is the varying levels of MMH in different poisonous mushrooms.
+One danger is the varying levels of MMH in different gyromitra mushrooms.
 Some species contain very little, others contain enough to kill.
 MMH levels also vary among geographic regions within a single species.
 Nobody knows how toxic any false morel will be in any location.